jaqarrick/webrtc-info/readme.md

 ## Overview

 Web RTC stands for Web Real-Time Communication.
-It standardizes and simplifies a method for two or more peers to communicate with directly with each other in an efficient and low latency manner.
+It standardizes and simplifies a method for two or more peers to communicate directly with each other in an efficient and low latency manner.

 **How does it work?**